 As an homage to its roots in the forestry industry, the town features an iconic photo spot: the world’s largest axe!
 You’ll definitely want to stop here for one of your (surely many) road trip Instagram stories.

-Afterwards, hit up the Big Axe Brewery for some great beer, spectacular views, and warm East Coast hospitality.
+Afterwards, hit up the Big Axe Brewery for some great beer and munchies, spectacular views, and warm East Coast hospitality.
 For a hyper-local terroir, the beer here is brewed onsite using ingredients from local farmers.
 The brewery hosts food trucks on weekends, as well as events such as live music in their tasting room saloon full of character.
-With a campground right across the street and other accommodations nearby, you can kick back and enjoy a few more cold ones...
+With rustic (but free!) camping option right across the street and other accommodations nearby, you can kick back and enjoy a few more cold ones...

 Another 30 minutes upriver, you’ll find yourself in Woodstock - New Brunswick’s first town.
 If you’re there on a Saturday morning, be sure to visit the Woodstock Farmers Market to pick up a coffee and some local treats from the lush farmlands that define this region.
-Enjoy your goodies on a stroll of Woodstock's Heritage Walking Tour to admire the architecture of local Victorian-era homes, and make sure to stop for a visit at the Andrew & Laura McCain Art Gallery.
+Enjoy your goodies then go for a walk in town to admire the architecture of local Victorian-era homes, and make sure to stop for a visit at the Andrew & Laura McCain Art Gallery.

 In the mood to take in the peaceful sounds of nature?
 Discover the waterfall at the end of the Maliseet Trail, only a 10 minute drive south of Woodstock, or explore the Meduxnekeag Nature Preserve, a great trail system that’s a 10 minute drive West of Woodstock.